aliyun/alibabacloud-dms-mcp-server/README.md

 | Hologres              | ✅                  | ✅                                  | ✅                                    | ✅                           | ✅                      |

 ---
+## Prerequisites
+- uv is installed
+- Python 3.10+ is installed
+- An AK/SK or STS Token with access rights to Alibaba Cloud DMS

+---
+## Pre-configuration
+Before accessing a database instance via DMS, you must first add the instance to DMS.

+There are two methods to add an instance:

+**Method One: Use the `addInstance` tool provided by DMS MCP to add an instance**
+The DMS MCP Server provides the `addInstance` tool for quickly adding an instance to DMS.
+For more details, see the description of the `addInstance` tool in the "Tool List."

+**Method Two: Add an instance via the DMS console**
+1. Log in to the [DMS Console](https://dms.aliyun.com/).
+2. On the home page of the console, click the **Add Instance** icon in the database instance area on the left.
+3. On the Add Instance page, enter the instance information (e.g., instance address, port, username, password).
+4. Click **Submit** to complete the instance addition.
+---

 ## Getting Started
 ### Option 1: Run from Source Code